 - What is an effective treatment for dandruff?

 For mild cases of dandruff, it is advisable to wash the scalp with any gentle OTC shampoo.
 However, for severe cases, doctors prescribe medicated shampoos which are more effective.
 Practice discretion when choosing an anti-dandruff shampoo and consult a medical professional if the condition persists.

 Hives is a condition that causes itchy, raised welts on the skin.
-These red, pink, or flesh-coloured bumps may look severe but usually go away on their own.
+These red, pink, or flesh-colored bumps may look severe but usually, go away on their own.